 Some patients also show deteriorated role functioning and global QOL, increased fatigue, and skin problems .

 The long-term sexual complications include decreased libido, vaginal alterations, erectile and ejaculatory dysfunctions [10,11].

-Due to physical dysfunction many patients also struggle to return to work post cGVHD , however your physical therapist along with the HSCT team, will be able to carry out a work-focused physical assessment and advice on return to work.
+Due to physical dysfunction many patients also struggle to return to work post cGVHD , however your physical therapist along with the HCT team, will be able to carry out a work-focused physical assessment and advice on return to work.

 After having a bone marrow or stem cell transplant, some patients will develop graft versus host disease (GVHD).
 Graft versus host disease (GVHD) is the term used when this new immune system from the donor attacks your body.

 It is difficult to predict before the transplant exactly who will get GVHD and to what extent.
 When donors are matched to patients, whether related or unrelated donors, laboratory work aims to provide the best match possible.
 This work can attempt to predict the risk of GVHD and can enable doctors to choose the best available donor for the transplant.